-The total combined rental revenue for these two properties for the six-month period is \$445,526.
+The Company acquired and developed its agricultural properties in 2019.
+The total combined rental revenue for the two agricultural properties located in Hanna and Vegreville, Alberta for the nine month period is \$668,049.
 The Company is working towards further acquisitions that will expand the agricultural division in Alberta and throughout the prairie provinces.